 If a judgment is filed against you for failure to pay your surcharge, New Jersey law authorizes the use of the Set Off of Individual Liability (SOIL) program.
 This means that monies owed to you by the State, such as a New Jersey State income tax refund, property tax rebate, lottery winnings or certain unclaimed property, will be redirected to help pay off your surcharge debt.
 If you have filed jointly and your spouse is responsible for surcharge debt, contact the MVC’s SOIL unit, (609) 292-7500, extension 5026.
 You may be eligible to receive half of the income tax refund.

 To satisfy judgment debt, full payments must be made in certified funds (U.S. postal money order, attorney trust account check or certified bank check).
 All uncertified payments (personal check, credit/debit card) will delay the filing of a Warrant of Satisfaction by two months.

 To obtain a Warrant of Satisfaction, contact the New Jersey Superior Court at:

 Phone Number: (609) 421-6100.

-Contact the Customer Service Center toll free at (844) 424-6829.
-Representatives are available between 8:00 AM and 5:00 PM, Monday through Friday to assist you.
+Yes.
+You can contact the NJ Surcharge Violation System Customer Service Center toll free at (844) 424-6829.
+Representatives are available between 8:00 AM and 5:00 PM, Monday through Friday, to assist you.

-You may also use this number to automatically access individual account and payment information, obtain surcharge program information, and make credit card and check payments 24 hours a day, seven days a week.
+You may also use this number to access an automated system to an individual account for payment and surcharge program information.
+You also have the ability to make credit card and check payments 24 hours a day, seven days a week.